-While D&D has had a wild surge in popularity in recent years thanks to shows like Critical Role, D&D is not the only TTRPG.
+While D&D has had a wild surge in popularity in the past decade thanks to shows like Critical Role, D&D is not the only TTRPG.
 There are plenty of popular and fun TTRPGs to play, like Call of Cthulhu, Shadowrun and Blades in the Dark.
 A few TTRPGs I’m currently eyeing are The Witcher Role-Playing Game and the Altered Carbon Role Playing Game (I’m still grieving, Netflix).

 What is the best virtual tabletop software?